-Talking to an NRCC guy who’s looked at last night’s numbers extensively, he concludes that the polls and expectations in Pennsylvania’s special election were thrown off not merely by the competitive Democratic Senate primary, but …
+Talking to an NRCC guy who’s looked at last night’s numbers extensively, he concludes that the polls and expectations in Pennsylvania’s special election were thrown off not merely by the competitive Democratic Senate primary, but particularly by …

 You Can’t Sell Free-Market Economics to Pork Addicts

 Now here’s an analysis on Pennsylvania’s 12th district I find compelling: Forget Democrat vs. Republican registration numbers; this is a pork-based district, and the voters knew that the guy who talked about creating jobs in the private sector …

 The PA-12 Results Are Bad for the GOP.
 Just How Bad?

 In Pennsylvania’s 12th district, Republican Tim Burns has conceded to Democrat Mark Critz.

 Pa12 is more than a disappointment.
 It is a disaster.
 You know politics as well as I do (even though …

 The Early Word on Turnout in PA-12

 One guy watching the Pennsylvania special House election closely tells me of one polling place in Fayette County that has astonishingly low turnout, a little over 100 votes by nearly 5 p.m.
 On paper, I think that’s good for Tim …